Our climate emergency, COVID19-induced recession and a newly politicised generation of young people are forcing all governments to change course.

 In the face of unprecedented challenges, Councils are key to planning for a more liveable, affordable, environmentally sustainable and peaceful future.

 A long-time Kensington resident, I serve on Melbourne City Council, first elected in 2012.
-On Council I chair the Arts, Culture and Heritage portfolio and I am deputy chair of the Planning and Transport portfolios.
 I am a Director of the Municipal Association of Victoria and chair its Planning Committee.

 Outside of Council, I work as a planning and heritage consultant, and as a musician and music teacher.